the episode

 Debbie Dieman: Not yet.

-And so when he came to my office, then years later, it had morphed into a more serious addiction and there were some legal implications that had been triggered.
+Kimberly Faith: And so when he came to my office, then years later, it had morphed into a more serious addiction and there were some legal implications that had been triggered.
 And that’s when we had that conversation about his salvation.
-And I’m sure you tell us at some point when he was a younger kid, he probably made a profession of faith because you all took him to church.
-Yes.
-Yeah.
+And I’m sure you can tell us at some point when he was a younger kid, he probably made a profession of faith because you all took him to church.

-He professed to know Jesus Christ as his Lord and savior.
-Yeah.
+Kimberly Faith: He professed to know Jesus Christ as his Lord and savior.

 Debbie Dieman: I believe he loved the Lord.